Tsvetana Pironkova: 2012–2013: US Open and Wimbledon fourth rounds

 Pironkova began 2012 representing Bulgaria at the Hopman Cup losing to Petra Kvitová.
 Pironkova and her partner Grigor Dimitrov defeated Tomáš Berdych and Kvitová in doubles.
 Despite their win, the team of Bulgaria lost to the Czech Republic (1–2), after Pironkova and Dimitrov lost their singles matches.
 Afterward, their team was victorious against Denmark 2–1.
 They scored a victory over the United States, but finished second in Group A and didn't qualify for the final.

 At the Australian Open, Pironkova defeated Sania Mirza in the first round, before losing to Galina Voskoboeva in the second.
 She again represented Bulgaria in the Fed Cup, alongside Elitsa Kostova, Dia Evtimova, and Isabella Shinikova.
 They scored their first victory, beating Estonia (3–0).
 Later, the team lost to Austria, then lost again to Portugal and finished in seventh place in the group.

 Pironkova competed in the Qatar Open, recording a victory over Angelique Kerber in the second round, but losing to Marion Bartoli in the third.
 She reached the second round of the Sony Ericsson Open, losing to Roberta Vinci.
 At the Brussels Open, Pironkova reached the quarterfinals, falling to Kaia Kanepi.
 She then reached the second round of the French Open, losing to former champion Francesca Schiavone.

-At the Eastbourne International, Pironkova reached her second quarterfinal of the season after defeating No. 1 seeded Agnieszka Radwańska and qualifier Stéphanie Dubois, losing to eventual champion Tamira Paszek.
+At the Eastbourne International, Pironkova reached her second quarterfinal of the season, after defeating top-seeded Agnieszka Radwańska and qualifier Stéphanie Dubois, losing to eventual champion Tamira Paszek.
 At Wimbledon, Pironkova lost a second-round match to Maria Sharapova, in three sets.
 She reached the quarterfinals of the Swedish Open, losing to Polona Hercog.

 At the US Open, Pironkova reached the third round of a Grand Slam besides Wimbledon for the first time.
 She defeated Camila Giorgi in the first round, Ayumi Morita in the second, and Sílvia Soler Espinosa in the third.
 In the fourth round, with a first US Open quarterfinal in sight, she was upset by former world No. 1, Ana Ivanovic.
 Her last tournament of the year was the Tournament of Champions, where she entered with a wildcard.
 She lost to Caroline Wozniacki in the semifinals.

 Pironkova reached the quarterfinals of the 2013 Hobart International, where she lost to the defending champion Mona Barthel.
 She had beaten Irina-Camelia Begu and third seed Klára Koukalová in the round of 16.
 She was eliminated in the first round of the Australian Open by Romina Oprandi.